 Balladeer’s Blog has examined 24 ancient Greek comedies so far in terms of their continuing relevance over 2,400 years later.
 This will be the fourth time I will focus on one of the ancient Greek comedians whose entire corpus is very, very fragmentary, touching briefly on all of their known works.
-For background info on ancient Greek comedy plus my previous reviews click here: http://glitternight.com/ancient-greek-comedies/
+For background info on ancient Greek comedy plus my previous reviews click here: https://glitternight.com/ancient-greek-comedies/

 ALCAEUS – This comic playwright came along for the tail end of Attic Old Comedy.
-Alcaeus’ career ranged from approximately 405 BCE to the 380′s BCE and we have fragmentary remains of eight comedies from an unknown total body of work.
+Alcaeus’ career ranged from approximately 405 BCE to the 380s BCE and we have fragmentary remains of eight comedies from an unknown total body of work.

 1. TRAGI-COMEDY – This play gave comedic treatment to the traditional rivalry between comedy and tragedy on the ancient Athenian stage.
 The comedy had fun with the inherent tensions between the two dramatic forms, including the fact that tragedy took pains to preserve the audience’s suspension of disbelief while comedy reveled in bursting the dramatic illusion via constant meta-theatrical breaking of the fourth wall.

 Academic interpretation of what little remains regarding this comedy includes highbrow elements addressing why tragedians never wrote comedy and comedians never wrote tragedy, and addressing the still-debated question if tragedians DID write both given the outright comedy of the Satyr Plays that the tragic poets wrote as fourth pieces after each of their tragic trilogies.

 Academic debate continues over whether or not Alcaeus’ Tragi-Comedy was the source for a comedy of the same name from the period of Middle Comedy, which itself served as an inspiration for Plautus’ later play Amphitruo.
 Debate also continues over what may be scenes from Alcaeus’ Tragi-Comedy depicted on some of the surviving Choregos Vases.
 These vases preserve our only images of the extraordinary and fantastic costumes worn in Attic Old Comedy.